 Objective 1: 90% of participants will complete research or scholarly activities each academic year.

 Objective 2: 50% of B.A. recipients will enroll in graduate school immediately following graduation.

 Objective 3: 80% of first-year graduate students will continue to be enrolled in graduate school.

 Objective 4: 10% of participants will attain a Ph.D. within ten years.

 McNair faculty mentors are professors from all disciplines at St. Olaf College and are interested in guiding summer research experiences with high potential, first-generation, and minority undergraduates.
 McNair Scholars faculty members are recognized by colleagues and students as exceptional professors and campus leaders.

-(Dr. Kevin Crisp, pictured with his research team, has been a st. Olaf McNair mentor since it was established in 2007.)
+(Dr. Kevin Crisp, pictured with his research team, has been a McNair mentor since it was established at St. Olaf in 2007.)

 U.S Department of Education TRiO: $208,494 annually (this amount reflects the 5.23% reduction in funds for the 2013-14 academic year).
 Staff: Full-time Director, full-time Assistant Director, nine Faculty Mentors and part-time Research Coordinator.

-The St. Olaf TRiO McNair Scholars Program is a member of the Minnestoa TRiO Association and the Mid-America Association of Educational Opportunity Program Personnel (MAEOPP).
+The St. Olaf TRIO McNair Scholars Program is a member of the Minnesota TRIO Association and the Mid-America Association of Educational Opportunity Program Personnel (MAEOPP).